t9tio/tomato-pie/README.md

     - [x] watch background updates and better way to export functions from background.js (by assign property to `window`)
     - [ ] move all the data to store? implement historical tomato first
 - [ ] when 25 minutes ends: ask user if the tomato is valid and what has he done as description
-- when 30 minutes ends: stop timmer; pop up new page; ask if user want to continue
+- [ ] when 30 minutes ends: stop timmer; pop up new page; ask if user want to start a new tomato on the same topic
-- How to store tomatos: one key for each day
+- [x] How to store tomatos: one key for each day
-- get recent 2 days' tomatos and render clock
+- [x] get recent 2 days' tomatos and render clock

 ### Analization page
 -